car-buying habits

 10. Mercedes

-His data show that more wealthy individuals are likely to buy a Ford (No. 3) than a Mercedes (No. 10).
+His data showed that wealthier individuals are more likely to buy a Ford (No. 3) than a Mercedes (No. 10).
 And that some luxury manufacturers (Audi, for instance), didn’t crack the top ten at all.

 Insights into High-Net-Worth Individuals’ Car Preferences